Tom32i/portfolio-old/src/Resources/data/article/events-part-1.md

 $dispatcher->dispatch('my_event');
 ```

-But you may want to write your own classes to structure your events and give them custom properties and methods.
+But you may want to write your own classes, to structure your events and give them custom properties and methods.
 Just have your class exends the default Event class and dispatch an instance of your class:

 ```php
 $dispatcher->dispatch('my_event', new MyDomainEvent());
 ```

-__Good practice:__ Symfony recommands that your [reference all domain event names in a static class](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#the-static-events-class) to avoid typos.
+__Good practice:__ Symfony recommands that your [reference all domain event names in a static class](http://symfony.com/doc/current/components/event_dispatcher/introduction.html#the-static-events-class).
+It's will avoid some typos ;)

 __ProTip:__ Several events can use the same class, if their behavior is similar.
-Eg: you can dispatch `order.registered`, `order.shipped`,  `order.arrived` events using the same `OrderStatusChangedEvent` class (maybe instanciated with different values).
+Eg: you can dispatch `order.registered`, `order.shipped`,  `order.arrived` events using the same `OrderStatusChangedEvent` class.

 ### Setup your workflow